 Solar activity in the form of irradiance and charged particles affect Earth atmosphere, weather, oceans, geophysics and biosphere.
 There are various theories explaining the mechanics of this transition.
-In terms of weather, the strongest theories are that charged particles from the sun affect Earth's magnetic field and increase atmospheric nucleation thus cloud formation thus the weather.
+In terms of weather, the strongest theories are that charged particles from the sun increase atmospheric nucleation thus cloud formation thus the weather.

 Another proof that the Berg Timer is able to forecast Earth atmospheric changes is BT's correlation to atmospheric angular momentum (AAM).

 BT affects solar activity which then affects atmospheric circulation which then has an effect on Earth's angular momentum.
 The AM of any object in motion is always constant unless its equilibrium is changed or if it's affected by outside influences.
-So in terms of Earth there are three basic factors which affect its angular momentum, its atmosphere, oceans, and solid earth.
-Its atmosphere is responsible for about 90% of Earth's AAM.
+So in terms of Earth there are three basic factors which affect its angular momentum, its atmosphere, oceans and hydrosphere, and solid earth.
+Its atmosphere is responsible for about 90% of Earth's AM.
 Then oceans and solid earth the rest.
-Generally speaking, BT affects the atmosphere which then affects the oceans via wind and temperature.
+Generally speaking, BT affects the Sun which affects the atmosphere which then affects the oceans via wind and temperature.

 Much science has been done analyzing the atmosphere's affect on Earth motion.
 Opinion has come to acknowledge the sun's output as the major cause of Earth's weather variations and timing.